Strolling down the North End's narrow, winding streets, your

 England Aquarium.
 The Aquarium offers, among other things,

-whale watches, sea lion shows, and a new IMAX theater - all within
+whale watches, sea lion shows, and an IMAX theater - all within

 a few minute's stroll from La Cappella.
-We are about a 20-minute
+Located about a 20-minute

 walk to Boston's TD Garden,